liamc1994/docs/docs/cc-SHOUTcast-vs-Icecast.md

 ---
 Both SHOUTcast and Icecast are very similar software.
 At first sight you won't see a difference between the two. in detail there are a few differences.
 Icecast is open source (GPL) software while SHOUTcast is freeware made by Radionomy SA (before that AOL and Nullsoft).
 Both can be listed on SHOUTcast.com however.
-If you plan to have a big audience where you want to play ads to we can suggest SHOUTcast.
-SHOUTca.st has a partnership with SHOUTcast.com that allows you to play targeted ads to your audience and earn money.
-You can learn more about that under "Ad Insertion".
+If you plan to have a big audience where you want to play ads to we can suggest SHOUTcast. ~~SHOUTca.st has a partnership with SHOUTcast.com that allows you to play targeted ads to your audience and earn money.
+You can learn more about that under "Ad Insertion".~~ (UPDATE: you can apply or this at rmo.shouttcast.com, while this works with SHOUTca.st we can not give any support or guarantees for it)
 On the other side Icecast is better tested against thousands of listeners.

 ## Do I need an MP3 key for SHOUTcast?